A Boeing 707 aerially refuels three F-15 Eagles.

 The fleet of aircraft were heading to Nellis Air Force base in Nevada, where they were scheduled to take part in Red Flag.
 The US Air Force considers Red Flag the "premier air-to-air combat training exercise [that]...often includes both US and allied nations' combat air forces."

-The rare sight of Israeli and Jordanian aircraft flying in tandem appears to indicate a new, stepped-up level of military and defense cooperation between Israel and the Hashemite kingdom.
+The rare sight of Israeli and Jordanian aircraft flying in tandem appears to indicate a new, stepped-up level of military and defense cooperation between Jerusalem and Amman.